adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 {{< /highlight >}}

 SSH to both storage nodes to check if a 20GB volume is correctly mounted by `df -h` command.
-It should be like :
+It should be like:

 ```txt
 Filesystem      Size  Used Avail Use% Mounted on